Stikyhooves/dfhack/README.md

 ### It generates three primary exports:

 1: A csv of the your citizens and thier relationships.
 This includes spouse, father, mother, lover, child, diety, and deceased pet relations.
 The limitation to relationships is based on what relationships are stored in the histfig data.
 This may be why (in my observation) only deceased pets are listed.
 There is also an indication of if the related entity is living or dead.
+You can use this information to create your own digraphs if you feel handy.
+Otherwise you can use the digraph code output to get a graph.

 The data is presented as:
 - **Fields Related to the main unit:** Dorf_uid,Dorf_hfid,Dorf_Race, Dorf_Name, Dorf_Gender, Dorf_BirthYear, Dorf_DeathYear, Dorf_Age, Dorf_Goal